Dominik-Schwoerer/FinTech_Project/README.md

 ![Currency_stats](https://github.com/Dominik-Schwoerer/FinTech/assets/156693461/39397af4-196b-43eb-b27b-c46c567fd1af)

 # 2. Data Preparation
-- **Goal:** Standardize tables (i) Sales and (ii) Transactions into EUR.
+- **Objective:** Standardize tables (i) Sales and (ii) Transactions into EUR.
 - **Results:** Views "sales_eur" and "transactions_eur" are ready for further analysis.
-Results no shown here, please refer to the SQL code.
+These views are not shown here, please refer to the SQL code.

 # 3. Data Analysis
-- **Goal:** Conduct further analysis for sales and marketing performance.
+- **Objective:** Perform further analysis for sales and marketing performance.
 - Q1: Understand the sales performance by looking at the number of signed loans, signed value (EUR) per month.
 Also analyse the month-over-month (mom) and year-over-year (yoy) growth.
 - Q2: Understand the best performing customer acquisition channel.
 - Q3: Understand the best performing customer acquisition channel per month.
 See results in
 - Q4: Get an overview of the top 20 customers and loans by signed value.
 - **Results:**
-- for Q1: See an extract of the results in Table 5: Sales Performance by Month (Extract)
+- for Q1: See an extract of the results in _Table 5: Sales Performance by Month (Extract)_
-- for Q2: "Cold Call" is the best performing channel generating 46% of total sales, followed by LinkedIn generating 16% of total sales.
-See results in Table 6: Customer Acquisition Channel Ranked
+- for Q2: "Cold Call" is the top performing channel generating 46% of total sales, followed by LinkedIn generating 16% of total sales.
+See results in _Table 6: Customer Acquisition Channel Ranked_
-- for Q3: See an extract of the results in Table 7: Customer Acquisition Channel Pivot
+- for Q3: See an extract of the results in Table _7: Customer Acquisition Channel Pivot_
-- for Q4: See results in Table 8: Top 20 Customers and Table 9: Top 20 Loans
+- for Q4: See results in _Table 8: Top 20 Customers_ and _Table 9: Top 20 Loans_

 Table 5: Sales Performance by Month (Extract)